USS Vance: A new mission

 In the mid-1960s, with the advent of improved radar and early-warning capabilities, the radar picket escort ship was rapidly approaching obsolescence.
 However, as the United States stepped up its efforts to aid the South Vietnamese government, the ship received a new lease on life.
 In Vietnam, a ship of this nature could be invaluable for coastal patrol work.
 Accordingly, in February 1965, Vance was ordered to the Western Pacific (WestPac).
 On 25 March 1965, it sailed from Pearl Harbor, in company with USS Brister (DER-327) and USS Forster (DE-334), as Task Group (TG) 52.8, bound for the Philippines.

 En route from Subic Bay to waters off the coast of Vietnam, Vance rescued Capt.
 Leland D. Holcomb, USAF, who had ejected from a burning F-100 Super Sabre fighter plane.
 Vance took station in Operation Market Time on 11 April 1965.
 Up until 24 April, it operated near the 17th parallel as a part of Task Unit (TU) 71.1.1 During the assignment, the ship maintained communications between airborne EC-121K and Commander, TU 71.1.1, in USS John W. Thomason (DD-760).
 Subsequently, from 15 May to 4 June, Vance returned to "Market Time" surface surveillance, this time in the Gulf of Thailand near the border dividing South Vietnam from Cambodia.
 It operated in company with small minesweepers (MOSs) and embarked a Vietnamese Navy liaison officer to aid in the ship's "visit and search" activities.
 The crew continued these activities until sailing for Hawaii early in September and arrived at Pearl Harbor on 18 June.Vance, under the command of Marcus Aurelius Arnheiter, returned to "Market Time" station in mid-January 1966.

 On 15 January 1967, Vance returned to the Far East for another 7th Fleet deployment and relieved USS Koiner (DE-331) off the mouth of the Saigon River.
 Once again, Vances duties involved hunting for craft attempting to infiltrate from the north to deliver their cargoes to the Viet Cong.
 Vance tracked all ocean-sized vessels and stopped and searched junks and sampans; tedious and frustrating but vital work.
 Arnheiter was, somewhat notoriously, relieved from command after only 99 days.

 The ship conducted two more "Market Time" patrols during its third WestPac deployment and, between missions, underwent a tender availability at Kaohsiung, Taiwan, rest and recreation at Hong Kong and upkeep at Subic Bay.
 At the end of its last "Market Time" assignment, the ship patrolled the Taiwan Strait between communist China and Taiwan before returning to Pearl Harbor for routine overhaul.
 In late 1967, the ship began its final WestPac deployment in which its duties were similar to those of its third deployment.
 It subsequently returned to the west coast of the United States late in 1968 for inactivation.

 Disposition

-Placed in reserve at the Inactive Ship Facility, Vallejo, Vance was decommissioned on 10 October 1969, struck from the Navy list on 1 June 1975, and scheduled to be used as a target.
+Placed in reserve at the Inactive Ship Facility, Vallejo, Vance was decommissioned on 10 October 1969, struck from the Navy list on 1 June 1975.

+The ship was sunk as a target in 1985.